reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 ### Why Use TFTP?

-At this point you might wonder why you would want to use TFTP if it's old, insecure, and protocols like [HTTP] &amp; [SSH] exist.
+If TFTP is old, insecure, and protocols like [HTTP] &amp; [SSH] exist, you might wonder why you'd even bother.
 Fair enough.
 If you have other options, you probably don't need to use it.

 That said, TFTP is still widely used, especially in server and lab environments where there are closed networks.
 Combined with [DHCP] and [PXE] it provides an